Cognitive computer: Hala Point

 Hala Point packages 1,152 Loihi 2 processors produced on Intel 3 process node in a six-rack-unit chassis.
 The system supports up to 1.15 billion neurons and 128 billion synapses distributed over 140,544 neuromorphic processing cores, consuming 2,600 watts of power.
 It includes over 2,300 embedded x86 processors for ancillary computations.

 Intel claimed in 2024 that Hala Point was the world’s largest neuromorphic system.
 It uses Loihi 2 chips.
 It is claimed to offer 10x more neuron capacity and up to 12x higher performance.
 The Darwin3 chip exceeds these specs.

-Hala Point provides up to 20 quadrillion operations per second, (20 petaops), with efficiency exceeding 15 trillion (8-bit) operations S^{−1} W^{−1} on conventional deep neural networks.
+Hala Point provides up to 20 quadrillion operations per second, (20 petaops), with efficiency exceeding 15 trillion (8-bit) operations s^{−1} W^{−1} on conventional deep neural networks.

-Hala Point integrates processing, memory and communication channels in a massively parallelized fabric, providing 16 PB S^{−1} of memory bandwidth, 3.5 PB S^{−1} of inter-core communication bandwidth, and 5 TB S^{−1} of inter-chip bandwidth.
+Hala Point integrates processing, memory and communication channels in a massively parallelized fabric, providing 16 PB s^{−1} of memory bandwidth, 3.5 PB s^{−1} of inter-core communication bandwidth, and 5 TB s^{−1} of inter-chip bandwidth.

 The system can process its 1.15 billion neurons 20 times faster than a human brain.
-Its neuron capacity is roughly equivalent to that of an owl brain or the cortex of a capuchin monkey.

 Loihi-based systems can perform inference and optimization using 100 times less energy at speeds as much as 50 times faster than CPU/GPU architectures.